quantxt/api-docs/README.md

 **Request parameters:**

 `chunk`
 (Optional, string) can be `SENTENCE` or `PAGE` or `NONE`.
-This will result in splitting data into semantic chunks before processing.
-For example, this allow user to split the content of an article in semantic sentences and apply entity dictionaries at sentence level.
+This will result in splitting input documents into semantic chunks before extraction.

-To delete a data container:
+To delete a completed extraction job result set:

 #### Request